EA Configuration Guide

 Debug Logs | Enable detailed debug messages in logs | Optional |

-TradeSgnl Analytics | Collect and send trade statistics to server | Optional |
+TradeSgnl Analytics | Enable collection and upload of trade statistics to TradeSgnl server | Optional |

 Additional Features Explained